Oil down as dollar offsets China move; glut hits prompt U.S. crude

 A stubborn global oil glut, partly due to record pumping by the biggest producers in OPEC, has prevented crude prices from staging a meaningful rebound despite a few sharp intermittent rallies since early September.

-Growing U.S. crude stockpiles have also added more pressure on WTI than on Brent, with the transatlantic spread CL-LCO1=R settling at its widest in two weeks at $3.33 a barrel.
+The latest reading for the U.S. oil rig count showed drillers idling just one rig this week.
+[RIG/U]

-The front month U.S crude contract also hit its deepest discount in five months to the nearby contract CL-1=R as weak spot prices pushed traders to store more crude for later delivery.
+The rig count indicates whether oil production will rise or fall in the next several months.
+This week's decline was the smallest in eight weeks, suggesting the count go up if prices remain where they are or move higher.

-The discount, known as contango, has been widening since Wednesday and hit 91 cents, its deepest since May 15.
+In spread play of oil contracts, prompt WTI was at its largest discount in five months to the nearby contract, Reuters data showed, as weak spot prices pushed traders to store more crude for later delivery.

-U.S crude inventories have risen for four straight weeks amid reduced refining activity during the autumn maintenance season.
+The discount, known as contango, has been widening since Wednesday, reaching a May 19 high of 87 cents.

 "We've had massive builds.
 The whole spread curve in WTI is getting weaker, encouraging people to put oil into storage," said Tariq Zahir, trader in crude oil spreads at Tyche Capital Advisors in Laurel Hollow, New York.